What We Do

 The Washington County Commission on Aging, Inc./Area Agency on Aging was established by the Washington County Board of County Commissioners in 1973, and is a private, 501(c) (3) non-profit corporation that carries out state and federal mandates on behalf of the state and county governments.
 The Agency serves as an Area Agency on Aging as mandated by the Older Americans Act of 1965.
 Charged with planning and implementing annual short and long-range plans and delivering services to meet the county's aging needs, the Commission on Aging coordinates with multiple organizational partners.

 The Board of Directors is made up of elected and appointed membership from social service agencies, senior clubs, and representatives from the County Commissioners, area churches, and the community-at-large.
-An Advisory Council made up of representatives of stakeholder groups and community members is appointed by the County Commissioners and provides guidance to the Board and Executive Director.
+An Advisory Council made up of representatives of stakeholder groups and community members is appointed by the County Commissioners and provides guidance to the Board and Chief Executive Officer.

 The Commission on Aging is funded by federal, state, and local government, as well as by contributions from individuals, businesses, and private foundations.
 The Washington County Commission on Aging, Inc. is audited annually.
 The audit is performed by J.C.
 Kunkle and Associates, a certified public accounting firm.